MASS MEDIA | Reach New Populations

 At larger state schools, being a mass media major usually means a lot of waiting.
 But at Baker University, our students have the opportunity to contribute to award-winning, student-run print and online newspapers, radio, and TV stations as early as the second semester of their freshman year.
 To create a personalized education experience, we offer three tracks for media majors—public relations, multimedia, and sports media—designed with flexible, integrated curriculum to fit your interests.

-Baker mass media students have a multitude of opportunities for involvement in and out of the classroom, including the award-winning media outlets KNBU-TV, KNBU-FM, and the Baker Orange newspaper.
+Baker mass media students have a multitude of opportunities for involvement in and out of the classroom, including the award-winning media outlets KNBU-TV, KNBU Radio, and the Baker Orange newspaper.

 DEVELOP YOUR SKILLS